 A double top is another pattern those traders use to highlight trend reversals.
 Typically, an asset’s price will experience a peak, before retracing back to a level of support.
 It will then climb up once more before reversing back more permanently against the prevailing trend.
 The same logic applies to a triple top.

-A double bottom is a bullish reversal pattern because it signifies the end of a downtrend and a shift towards an uptrend.
+A double bottom is a bullish reversal pattern because it signifies the end of a downtrend and a shift toward an uptrend.
 The same logic applies to a triple bottom.

 An example of a bullish reversal rounding bottom – shown below – would be if an asset’s price was in a downward trend and a rounding bottom formed before the trend reversed and entered a bullish uptrend.

-Traders will seek to capitalise on this chart pattern by buying halfway around the bottom, at the low point, and capitalising on the continuation once it breaks above a level of resistance.
+Traders will seek to capitalize on this chart pattern by buying halfway around the bottom, at the low point, and capitalizing on the continuation once it breaks above a level of resistance.